Crystal Clear Glass Β· Melbourne

 Yes.
 Low-iron glass is more expensive than standard clear glass because of the additional manufacturing required to reduce the iron content.
 While the raw glass itself can cost significantly more, the processing, hardware and installation costs remain similar.

-In most frameless shower screen installations, choosing low-iron glass typically increases the overall price by around 25–35% compared with standard clear glass.
+In most frameless shower screen installations, choosing low-iron glass typically increases the overall price compared with standard clear glass.
+Ask us and we can provide both options as part of your quote.

 The difference is most noticeable in bright bathrooms with white tiles, light stone, marble-look porcelain, pale grout lines or large glass panels.
 It is also more noticeable on thicker glass edges, where standard clear glass can show more green tint.